How Custom Labels for Google Shopping Can Improve Organization and Profitability

-Within Google shopping campaigns, you can create custom labels to help keep your campaigns organized and group products in a way that makes sense for your business.
-Custom labels are optional attributes that can be added to your product data feed and can include data such as price, best sellers, seasonal products, and more.
+Within Google shopping campaigns, you can utilize custom labels to group products for the purpose of sorting and organizing campaigns based on certain criteria.
+Custom labels are optional attributes that can be added to your product data feed in Merchant Center and can include data such as price, best sellers, seasonal products, and more.
 Utilizing custom labels will help you create better and smarter Google shopping campaigns by allowing you to manage campaigns and optimize bids for the best performance.

 Need help setting up your custom labels or want to talk more about our Google shopping services?
 Contact The Media Captain!

-How do I create a custom label in Google Shopping?
+How do I Create a Custom Label in Merchant Center?

 Learn More: Optimizing Titles and Descriptions on Google Shopping Feed

-You can have up to five custom labels in your product data feed, numbered 0 through 4.
+You can add up to five custom labels in your product data feed, numbered 0 through 4.

-First, you’ll need to assign a specific definition for each of the five custom labels and specify the possible values for each.
+First, you’ll assign a specific definition for each of the five custom labels and specify the possible values for each.
 Each of the five custom labels can only have one value per product.
 Use these custom labels consistently across all products in your Merchant Center account.
-So for example, let’s say our custom labels are defined as follows:
+For example, let’s say our custom labels are defined as follows:

 Next, define your values for each of these labels based on your products and your business.
 You can set multiple options for each label and choose which one to apply for each product in your feed.